Our story

 We tried books, YouTube, cartoons.
 For Greek and Arabic, nothing really landed.
 Maybe because the content is harder to find, maybe because English was already dominant and everything around him reinforced it.
 Probably a bit of both.

-Over the years I've built a handful of online products, so the natural reaction was — can I build something to help my son speak more Greek?
-I started experimenting with short stories that follow the kind of structure language teachers use, but wrapped in a story so it doesn't feel like a lesson.
+Over the years I've built a handful of online products, so the natural reaction was — could I make him stories he'd actually want to listen to, in Greek?
+I started with short ones shaped around whatever he was obsessed with that week — diggers, animals, the moon — so they felt like they were made just for him.
 The tools to make this have gotten a lot better recently — narration that sounds warm and natural, sound effects, music — and the better they get, the more natural the stories feel.
 That said, the tools are just tools.
 I'm building this for my own son, so safety and quality aren't a feature — they're the whole point.

-I made stories in other languages for friends and family's kids.
-Similar feedback.
+I made stories in other languages for friends' and family's children.
+Same thing — they asked for more.

 When I shared it online, it resonated with multilingual and expat families everywhere.
 “My child understands but won't speak” turned out to be nearly universal.